magento/devdocs/src/cloud/cdn/configure-fastly.md

    | _acme-challenge.mystore.your-domain.com<br> | 1234567898zxywvu.validation.magento.cloud
    | _acme-challenge.subdomain.your-domain.com<br>| 1098765743lmnopq.validation.magento.cloud

-   When the CNAME records are live, validates the domains and provisions the SSL/TLS certificates.
-These certificates will be applied to your environment when you update the DNS configuration to point your production domains to Fastly.
+   After adding the CNAME records, Magento validates the domains and provisions the SSL/TLS certificate for the environment.
+When you update the DNS configuration to route traffic from these domains to the Fastly service, Magento uploads the certificate to the environment.

 1. Update the Magento Base URL.